neurolanche/Neurolanche-Ambassador-Program/README.md

 Reward system:

 Head Ambassador
-- Monthly, consistently, 500 USD + 1000 NEROX tokens for each head Ambassador.
+- Monthly, consistently, 500 USD + 500 USD in NEROX tokens for each head Ambassador.
 - During ICO and fundraising, each ambassador receives a referral code.
 Earn a certain percentage from individuals who make purchases using the referral code

 Ambassador